The Official site for the defunct San Francisco band, BOMB (1986-1993)

 Above photo of Bomb in 1990 by Ann Stauder.
 Left to right: Michael W. Dean, Tony Fag, Douglas Arthur Hilsinger, Jay Morgan Crawford

-Krist Novoselic from Nirvana talking about his love of Bomb.
+Krist Novoselic from Nirvana talking about his and Kurt Cobain's love of Bomb.

 Download Hate Fed Love free

 Download the To Elvis In Hell LP free

 Download page for 1986 demo from before "To Elvis In Hell"

 download the never-released 1991 Bomb demo "Sex Kiss Cage"

 Other out-of-print Bomb records (we don't have MP3s, try eBay for the vinyl):

 Lucy in the Sky with Desi (best of)